introcompsys/spring2022/faq/github.md

 ````
 ## For an Assignment, should we make a new branch for every assignment or do everything in one branch?
 ````
-You should do everything in their own branch and then merge them after you are done.
+Doing each new assignment in its own branch is best practice.
+In a typical software development flow once the codebase is stable a new branch would be created for each new feature or patch.
+This analogy should help you build intuition for this GitHub flow and using branches.
+Also, pull requests are the best way for us to give you feedback.
+Also, if you create a branch when you do not need it, you can easily merge them after you are done, but it is hard to isolate things onto a branch if it's on main already.
 ````